 The method most frequently used to catch fully-grown birds is the mist net, erected between poles, and is designed to catch birds in flight.
 Birds can only be removed safely from mist nets by experienced ringers who have received special training.
 About twenty percent are ringed as chicks in the nest; this is valuable because their precise age and origin are known.

 Ringing is carried out by skilled ringers with the utmost consideration for the birds’ welfare and can only be learnt by practice under the close supervision of experienced ringers.
-You learn as an 'apprentice' for at least one or two years, but it is often much longer depending on the person trainging and how much time they have to ring.
+You learn as an 'apprentice' for at least one or two years, but usually rather longer depending on the person training and how much time they have to ring.
 Essential skills include the safe and efficient catching and handling of birds, identification, ageing, measuring and record keeping.
 Progress is assessed by an independent ringer so the BTO Ringing Scheme maintains very high standards of bird welfare and scientific data.
 A BTO ringing permit is also a legal requirement for anyone ringing birds.
 It has to be renewed annually.

-Bird ringers come in many guises, from individuals working in urban areas, to large groups working in a wide geographic area and can start at any age.
+Bird ringers come in many guises, from individuals working in urban areas, to large groups working in a wide geographic area - with ages ranging from under 10 to over 80.
+Young ringers can start to train as soon as their potential trainer feels they are ready - there is no lower (or upper) age limit.
 However, under 18s will need to complete a parental consent form which needs to be submitted with their completed application form

 What do sessions involve?